-Since the beginning, many Chem-Dry franchise owners have been veterans and first responders — which ought to tell you something.
+Proven systems, processes and results are a major draw for military vets.
+Many Chem-Dry franchise owners are veterans and first responders — which ought to tell you something.

-But Chem-Dry is an especially good choice because of our in-house financing package, which helps entrepreneurs with little access to capital.
+Chem-Dry is an especially good choice for veterans, because of how well we align with the skills mentioned above and also due to our in-house financing package, which helps entrepreneurs with little access to capital.
 Chem-Dry is a member of the International Franchise Association and participates in the IFA’s VetFran Program, which offers veterans and first responders a 10 percent discount on the initial license fee, thus opening the possibility of franchise ownership for veterans who might not be able to afford it otherwise.

 Who makes a good Chem-Dry franchise owner?

 Veterans tend to be thorough when evaluating an opportunity, which means that if they purchase a Chem-Dry franchise, they have assessed and approved of the way the company operates, says Jim Kilty, who launched Green Leaf Chem-Dry in the greater Seattle area in February 2017.

 “I left the Air Force in 2009, and then worked as a defense contractor for a while,” Kilty says.
 “I’d always wanted to own my own business and looked at a lot of franchises.
 My first way of cutting through the clutter was to look at what I could afford, and what was really worth my while at that price point.
 Chem-Dry was a good fit for what I was looking to do, and what I felt I could operate successfully.”

 Persistence has been key to his business growth, Kilty says, noting that the support he’s gotten from the marketing, training, operations and other teams has also been important.